The History of Work

 The map was never drawn for you in the first place.

-The Switchboard and the Illusion of Connection
+The Rolodex and the Quantification of Connection